AdobeDocs/experience-platform.en/help/ai-assistant/new-features/audience-forecasting.md

 It may take 24 to 48 hours for AI Assistant to refresh data from Real-Time Customer Data Platform.
 Hence, for questions referencing "yesterday", AI Assistant interprets this as one day before the most recent data it has is available.

-## Out of scope
+## Proposed features

-The following capabilities are currently out of scope and are planned for future updates of AI Assistant:
+The following capabilities are currently not supported, but are being considered for future updates of AI Assistant:

 ### Advanced root cause analysis